 The Portland Farmers Market is even older than Haymarket, and it claims to trace back all the way to 1768!
 Northeast farmers markets are old!
 The location of the Portland Farmers Market bounces around the city depending on the day of the week or the time of year.
 On Saturdays from late April to November, it can be found in Deering Oaks Park.
-On Wednesdays from May to November, it’s in Monument Square.
-And in the winter, on Saturdays from December to April, it becomes the Winter Farmers Market (currently at The Maine Girls’ Academy).
+On Wednesdays from May to November, it is usually at Monument Square but happening at Deering Oaks Park during COVID-19.
+And in the winter, on Saturdays from December to April, it becomes the Winter Farmers Market, currently at The Maine Girls’ Academy.

 The Plymouth Farmers Market takes place at Plimoth Plantation, a living history museum about Plymouth Rock.
 It’s the perfect backdrop for a farmers market!
 While you’re there, take the opportunity to visit the Wampanoag Homesite and the 17th-century English village.
 During the indoor season of November through May, the Plymouth Farmers Market is open on the second and fourth Thursday of the month.
-During the outdoor season of June through October, it’s open every single Thursday.
-Its “cultural insights” program features live chef demonstrations, food educators and the sharing of favorite seasonal recipes.
-Don’t miss the live, local music at every market day!
+During the outdoor season of May through October, it’s open every single Wednesday, rain or shine.

 Located on Pine Street in Burlington’s South End, the Burlington Farmers Market has been running since 1980.
-Visit the market to shop from over 90 stands of local vendors, selling seasonal fruits and vegetables, artisan goods, flowers, prepared foods and more.
+Visit the market every Saturday through the middle of October to shop from over 90 stands of local vendors, selling seasonal fruits and vegetables, artisan goods, flowers, prepared foods and more.
 You can also catch some live music and entertainment while you’re shopping.
 In winter, the Burlington Farmers Market moves indoors – most recently to the Dudley Davis Center.
-That way, the locally grown fun never has to stop!
+That way, the locally-grown fun never has to stop!

 Coventry Farmers Market is relatively young for Northeast farmers markets, at around 16 years old.
 Still, it’s quickly become one of the largest farmers markets in Connecticut.
-The market takes place on the Nathan Hale Homestead, which is on the National Register of Historic Places.
-Coventry Farmers Market is chock-full of special events, like chef demonstrations, recipe and microbrew sampling, guest lecturers, visiting farm animals and even a pumpkin harvest in late October.
+The market takes place every Sunday from June through October on the Nathan Hale Homestead, which is on the National Register of Historic Places.
+Coventry Farmers Market is usually chock-full of special events, like chef demonstrations, recipe and microbrew sampling, guest lecturers, visiting farm animals and even a pumpkin harvest in late October.
 It’s definitely not to be missed!

 What are your favorite Northeast farmers markets?
 Tell us about it in the comments below!